CshlSiepelLab/SimPol/README.md

 rate parameters.
 It assumes that at most one movement of each RNAP can occur per time slice.
 The simulator monitors for collisions between adjacent RNAPs, prohibiting one RNAP to advance if it is at the boundary of the allowable distance from the next.
-After running for the specified time, SimPol outputs a file in HDF5 format that records all RNAP position for the last specified 100 steps.
+After running for the specified time, SimPol outputs either a file in HDF5 format or files in CSV format that records all RNAP position for the last specified number of steps.
 See more options and details about parameters and outputs below.

 <p align="center">
   <img src="figures/simulator.png" alt="simulator" width="600"/>